rackspace/runway/docs/source/basic_concepts.rst

     b.
 The parent folder name of each module.
 For teams with a preference or technical requirement to not use git branches, each environment can be represented on disk as a folder.
 Instead of promoting changes via git merges, changes can be promoted by copying the files between the environment folders.
-See the ignore-git-branch runway.yml config option.
+See the ignore_git_branch runway.yml config option.

         - The folder name of the module itself (not its parent folder) will be used in this